Memetic Algorithms for Ligand Expulsion from Protein Cavities: Abstract

 \section{Abstract}

-Ligand diffusion through a protein interior is a fundamental process governing biological signaling and enzymatic catalysis.
-A complex topology of channels in proteins leads often to difficulties in modeling ligand escape pathways by classical molecular dynamics simulations.
-In this paper two novel memetic methods for searching the exit paths and cavity space exploration are proposed: Memory Enhanced Random Acceleration (MERA) Molecular Dynamics and Immune Algorithm (IA).
-In MERA, a pheromone concept is introduced to optimize an expulsion force.
-In IA, hybrid learning protocols are exploited to predict ligand exit paths.
-They are tested on three protein channels with increasing complexity: M2 muscarinic GPCR receptor, enzyme nitrile hydratase and heme-protein cytochrome P450cam.
-In these cases, the memetic methods outperform Simulated Annealing and Random Acceleration Molecular Dynamics.
-The proposed algorithms are general and appropriate in all problems where an accelerated transport of an object through a network of channels is studied.
+\fbox{ \parbox{0.82\textwidth}{ This is the updated version of work published previously in \textit{J.~Chem.~Phys.} \textbf{143}, 124101 (2016)\cite{jcp}. } } Ligand diffusion through proteins is a fundamental process governing biological signaling and enzymatic catalysis.
+The complex topology of protein tunnels results in difficulties with computing ligand escape pathways by standard molecular dynamics (MD) simulations.
+Here, two novel methods for searching of ligand exit pathways and cavity exploration are proposed: memory random acceleration MD (mRAMD), and memetic algorithms (MA).
+In mRAMD, finding exit pathways is based on a non-Markovian biasing that is introduced to optimize the unbinding force.
+In MA, hybrid learning protocols are exploited to predict optimal ligand exit paths.
+The methods are tested on three proteins with increasing complexity of tunnels: M2 muscarinic receptor, nitrile hydratase, and cytochrome P450cam.
+In these cases, the proposed methods outperform standard techniques that are used currently to find ligand egress pathways.
+The proposed approach is general and appropriate for accelerated transport of an object through a network of protein tunnels.